curvedinf/hypercells/README.md

 # Hypercells

-Infinite scroll for Django QuerySets.
+Infinite scroll for Django QuerySets

 *Note: Commercial use of this library via GitHub is prohibited but commercial licenses are available.
 Hypercells is distributed on GitHub under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.*

-# About
+## About

 Hypercells allows you to easily add infinite-scrolling lists to your template-based Django application's user interface.
 Each Hypercells section consumes a QuerySet